josdem/hugo/content/techtalk/ux/selenium-cucumber-testng.md

     Then I validate is "josdem"
 ```

-And steps goes in com.josdem.selenium.cucumber.steps
+And the steps definition goes in `com.josdem.selenium.cucumber.steps` package

 ```java
 package com.josdem.selenium.cucumber.steps;